CiscoDevNet/node-sparkbot-samples/docs/README.md

 # In another terminal, check your bot is accessible
 > curl https://<yourbot>.localtunnel.me/
 {
-  "message": "Congrats, your Cisco Spark Bot is up and running", "since": "2016-09-01T13:15:39.425Z",
+  "message": "Congrats, your bot is up and running", "since": "2016-09-01T13:15:39.425Z",
-  "tip": "Register your bot as a WebHook to start receiving events: https://developer.ciscospark.com/endpoint-webhooks-post.html", "listeners": [
+  "tip": "Register your bot as a WebHook to start receiving events: https://developer.webex.com/endpoint-webhooks-post.html", "listeners": [
     "messages/created"
   ],